szabgab/perlmaven.com/books/perl-testing/src/test-builder/test-functions.md

-We move the ok() to a function call is_any and we are calling it with the actual value, a reference to an array holding the expected values and the name of the test uint.
+We move the ok() to a function call is_any and we are calling it with the actual value, a reference to an array holding the expected values and the name of the test unit.
 We had to slightly change the part of the ok() as now we have a reference to the expected values and not the array itself.